adityabharadwaj198/adityabharadwaj198.github.io/_notes/Quickselect.md

         // if you want to search for kth largest element in a sorted (ascendingly sorted) array
         // you gotta look for n-kth element from the start.
-        // recurse method will always give you the position at which the pivot that the recurse method chooses
+        // Let's write a method getPartitionIndex(int[] nums, int l, int r) which whose responsibility is to always give return you the position at which "a pivot that the recurse method chooses".
+This position is called a partitionIndex, because you are effectively partitioning the array into
-        // will be inserted to make it a sorted array.
-In case of [3,2,1,5,6,4] at first it chose 4 as the pivot, and it ended up at 3rd index.
-        // but if looking for 2nd largest, you need to choose such a pivot that it ends up in 6 - 2 = 4th index.
-        // so in that case you will need to call recurse again.
-And you will need to keep calling in case it still doesn't give you the correct response.
-        // -2, -1, 1, 2, 3, 4
+            1. elements lower than or equal to pivot
+            2. elements higher than pivot.

+        How do you select a pivot you ask?
+        // There are multiple pivot selection strategies.
+Some algorithms suggest selecting the first element, some select the last element.
+        // However, these strategies could result in a worst case time complexity of O(N), where you are consistently selecting the largest number (this is specifically - in case your strategy is selecting the last element).

+        To avoid this, we apply randomised pivot selecting strategy.
+Sounds esoteric, but it's just about generating a number between l & r, and setting your pivotValue as the element you just generated randomly.
+More on this inside the getPartitionIndex(int[] nums, int l, int r) method [notice then name change?].

-        int l = 0, r = nums.length - 1;
+        int l = 0, r = nums.length - 1; // initialize the high level variables

         while (l <= r) {
-            int partitionIndex = recurseRandom(nums, l, r);
-            if (partitionIndex == nums.length - k) {
+            int partitionIndex = getPartitionIndex(nums, l, r); // getPartitionIndex (the index where all elements left of the selected pivot are smaller than equal to pivot, and all elements right of the pivot are greater than equal to pivot) if (partitionIndex == nums.length - k) {
                 return nums[partitionIndex];
             } else if (partitionIndex < nums.length - k) {